ananyasheth/NamedEntityRecognition/README.md

 ### Usage

-The code for the Named Entity Recognition model can be found in the `ner_model.py` file in this repository.
-The code can be run using a Python interpreter, and the required dependencies can be installed using the `requirements.txt` file.
+The code for the Named Entity Recognition model can be found in the `NER - Spacy.ipynb` file in this repository.
+The dataset for the same can be found in the `ner_dataset` file.
 The GMB Dataset can be downloaded from the CoNLL 2002 website.